146th Operations Group: Combat in Europe

 Throughout that entire battle the 373rd Group played a small but significant role.
 Despite snow, fog, freezing rain, and cold weather, the group flew 13 missions during the month of January.
-Typical of the results attained in the missions were those of 1 January.
-On that day the unit destroyed 18 vehicles, 27 buildings, 15 railroad cars, and 4 tanks, and effected 19 road and railroad cuts.

-In February 1945 the Germans, with their attempted breakthrough thwarted, were retreating rapidly.
-To cut off that retreat and to prevent the Germans from forming a line of defense, the 373rd Fighter Group and other XXIX Tactical Air Command units made repeated attacks against the enemy's retreating columns and against transportation targets behind enemy lines.
+By February 1945 the Germans were retreating rapidly.
+To prevent the Germans from forming a line of defense, the group flew armed reconnaissance missions, making repeated attacks against the enemy's retreating columns and against transportation targets behind enemy lines.
 During the month the group destroyed a total of 605 buildings, 412 railroad cars, 12 locomotives, 88 motor vehicles, and 2 tanks.
-The unit also effected 193 railroad and road cuts. and it blasted bridges, supply dumps. ammunition stores, gun positions, and pockets of resistance.
-Operations of that type continued until the war came to an end early in May 1945.
-On 20 March 1945, when the group's pilots destroyed or damaged 119 enemy aircraft on the ground.
+The unit also made 193 railroad and road cuts. and it attacked bridges, supply dumps. ammunition stores, gun positions, and pockets of resistance.
+Operations continued until the war ended early in May 1945.

-The 373rd was awarded a Presidential Unit Citation.
-It reads: "For outstanding and heroic performance of duty in action against the enemy in the European Theater of Operations on 20 March 1945, this organization, displaying great valor and exemplary devotion to duty, greatly facilitated the crossing of the Rhine River by Allied Ground Forces by dealing six consecutive blows against the enemy's air potential and by crushing his lines of communication.
+On 20 March 1945, the group's pilots destroyed or damaged 119 enemy aircraft on the ground.
+It greatly facilitated Operation Lumberjack, the general assault across the Rhine, repeatedly attacking through heavy flak in attacks against airfields east of the river and blocking lines of communication with attacks on rail lines and rolling stock without the loss of a single fighter.
+For this action the group was awarded a Distinguished Unit Citation.
+(Note: The citation reads: "For outstanding and heroic performance of duty in action against the enemy in the European Theater of Operations on 20 March 1945, this organization, displaying great valor and exemplary devotion to duty, greatly facilitated the crossing of the Rhine River by Allied Ground Forces by dealing six consecutive blows against the enemy's air potential and by crushing his lines of communication.
 The group destroyed and damaged one hundred nineteen enemy aircraft on three vital airfields which presented the greatest threat to Allied armies massed west of the Rhine, and rendered these airfields completely inoperative.
 With unswerving resolution, pilots dived repeatedly through the barrages of anti-aircraft to batter strategic targets, then, with brilliant airmanship and superior flying skill, returned all aircraft safely to base.
 In a further display of outstanding aerial tactics, the 373rd Fighter Group tenaciously and aggressively attacked rolling stock, motor transportation, and utterly disrupted main highways and rail lines leading to the Rhine.
 The ingenuity, efficiency, and cooperation on the part of all personnel contributed in the fullest measure to the devastation wreaked by the 373rd Fighter Group on this significant day.
-The outstanding performance, achieved through the superb esprit de corps of this unit, is in keeping with the highest traditions of the Army Air Forces.”
+The outstanding performance, achieved through the superb esprit de corps of this unit, is in keeping with the highest traditions of the Army Air Forces.”)